delight-im/Knowledge/Product design.md

  * "Focusing on the problem you want to solve will keep you from getting blinded by your enthusiasm for a single solution." (hatchery.io)
  * "Requiring login or account creation too early in a site experience can be detrimental to conversion. [...]
 Before offering their personal information, users want to browse content and get a sense of what a site has to offer."
 (Pete LePage)
  * "Offer the option to check out as a guest, and encourage registration with tangible benefits."
 (Pete LePage)
+ * "[T]he effort required to design something is inversely proportional to the simplicity of the result."
+(Roy T. Fielding)
+ * "Above all else, align with customers.
+Win when they win.
+Win only when they win."
+(Jeff Bezos)
+ * "Design is not just what it looks like and feels like.
+Design is how it works."
+(Steve Jobs)
+ * "I've been amazed at how often those outside the discipline of design assume that what designers do is decoration.
+Good design is problem solving."
+(Jeffery Veen)
+ * "Design is the fundamental soul of a human-made creation that ends up expressing itself in successive outer layers of the product or service."
+(Steve Jobs)
+ * "Visual appearance is one of the most effective variables for quickly differentiating one application from another."
+(Bob Baxley)
+ * "As far as the customer is concerned, the interface is the product."
+(Jef Raskin)
+ * "When I'm working on a problem, I never think about beauty.
+I think only how to solve the problem.
+But when I have finished, if the solution is not beautiful, I know it is wrong."
+(Richard Buckminster Fuller)
+ * "The ability to simplify means to eliminate the unnecessary so that the necessary may speak."
+(Hans Hofmann)

 ## Growth